BrcMapsTeam/geonode_user_guides/03_ftp_setup.md

     ```

     Also uncomment the chroot to prevent the FTP-connected user from accessing any files or commands outside the directory tree.
+    __For our purpose, we will only have one user, admin.
+Therefore keep the below commented out.
+The admin should have access to the entire tree.__

     ```
     . . .